History of medicine: Islamic medicine

-In addition to contributions to humanity's understanding of human anatomy, Islamicate scientists and scholars, physicians specifically, played an invaluable role in the development of the modern hospital system, creating the foundations on which more contemporary medical professionals would build models of public health systems in Europe and elsewhere.
-During the time of the Safavid empire (16th–18th centuries) in Iran and the Mughal empire (16th–19th centuries) in India, Muslim scholars radically transformed the institution of the hospital, creating an environment in which rapidly developing medical knowledge of the time could be passed among students and teachers from a wide range of cultures.
-There were two main schools of thought with patient care at the time.
+In addition to contributions to understanding human anatomy, Islamic physicians played a role in the development of the modern hospital system.
+During the Safavid empire (16th–18th centuries) in Iran and the Mughal empire (16th–19th centuries) in India, Muslim scholars transformed the institution of the hospital, creating an environment in which developing medical knowledge could be passed among students and teachers from a range of cultures.
+There were two main schools of thought with patient care.
 These included humoral physiology from the Persians and Ayurvedic practice.
 After these theories were translated from Sanskrit to Persian and vice-versa, hospitals could have a mix of culture and techniques.
-This allowed for a sense of collaborative medicine.
-Hospitals became increasingly common during this period as wealthy patrons commonly founded them.
-Many features that are still in use today, such as an emphasis on hygiene, a staff fully dedicated to the care of patients, and separation of individual patients from each other were developed in Islamicate hospitals long before they came into practice in Europe.
-At the time, the patient care aspects of hospitals in Europe had not taken effect.
-European hospitals were places of religion rather than institutions of science.
-As was the case with much of the scientific work done by Islamicate scholars, many of these novel developments in medical practice were transmitted to European cultures hundreds of years after they had long been used throughout the Islamicate world.
-Although Islamicate scientists were responsible for discovering much of the knowledge that allows the hospital system to function safely today, European scholars who built on this work still receive the majority of the credit historically.
+Hospitals became increasingly common as wealthy patrons commonly founded them.
+Many features still in use today, such as emphasis on hygiene, a staff dedicated to the care of patients, and separation of individual patients were developed in Islamic hospitals before they came into practice in Europe.
+The patient care aspect of hospitals in Europe had then not taken effect.
+European hospitals were places of religion rather than science.
+As was the case with much of the scientific work done by Islamic scholars, many of these novel developments in medical practice were transmitted to European cultures, after they had long been used throughout the Islamic world.
+Although Islamic scientists were responsible for discovering much of the knowledge that allows the hospital system to function safely today, European scholars who built on this work still receive the majority of the credit.